IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

    > When the node is already up to date and receives two conflicting blocks that add to its current chain, the length will of course always be the same.
    > But this rule is important: if we did not compare the lengths of the chains before giving preference to the block with the newer operational certificate, it would be possible to force a node to do a rollback of arbitrary length, by sending it a block from a past slot, signed using a newer certificate than the block that the node already has in its chain for that slot.
    > This would open up an attack where a stake pool operator could force nodes to do arbitrary rollbacks.
- - If the SPO forges on top of a chain that is just as long as the one the attacker forged on, the opcert number tiebreaker gives precedence to the SPO as they have the higher opcert number.
+ - If the SPO and attacker instead mint chains of the same length, the opcert number tiebreaker gives precedence to the SPO as they have the higher opcert number.
    Note that this is the usual case when two nodes are elected in the same slot.

 An important observation is that the VRF is the same for both blocks, as the VRF does not depend on the hot key.
 This means _swapping_ the order of the opcert number and the VRF tiebreaker also satisfies the requirements of the opcert number mechanism as just described (again, this _was_ the original implementation before [ouroboros-network#2348](https://github.com/IntersectMBO/ouroboros-network/pull/2348)).

 Note that there is a difference: With the current chain order, a block `B` with a higher opcert number will be preferred over an attacker's block `B'` with the same block number even if it is in a different slot, as opposed to a random tiebreak using the VRF when using the proposed order with these two tiebreakers swapped to restore transitivity.
-However, this difference is irrelevant as one party can just forge in the larger of the two slots on top of the other block, superseding the tiebreaker due to having a longer chain.
+However, this difference is irrelevant since the scenario implies that one party can just forge in the larger of the two slots on top of the other block, superseding the tiebreaker due to having a longer chain.

 Remarks:
- - Given that the tiebreaker also has all the nice properties of a cryptographic hash, we could also elide the check that the issuers are the same.
+ - Given that the VRF also has all the nice properties of a cryptographic hash, we could also elide the check that the issuers are the same.
    The observation is that it is very unlikely that two headers contain the same VRF, especially in the same slot.
  - Both we and (more importantly) the Networking team are unaware of the opcert number mechanism ever being actually used, in particular as various entities pay close attention to blocks that are issued by the same pool in the same slot (this happened in the past, but likely for other reasons).